History, tourist information, and nearby accommodation

 Corrigall Farm Museum - 5.3 miles (Museum)

-Nearest Accommodation to Skara Brae:
+Nearest Holiday Cottages to Skara Brae:

 Nearby accommodation is calculated 'as the crow flies' from Skara Brae Prehistoric Village.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.